Support Palestinian Selfdetermination SUGGEST a POLLQUEST Submit & Publish on POLL4PALESTINE Submit a poll question & 3-5 possible answers

 Feb 11, 2009

-By Hiyam Noir in Gaza and Les Blough in Venezuela
+By Hiyam Noir in Gaza and Les Blough in Venezuela.

 "Prior to the advent of polling, public opinion could often only be inferred from political behavior… The advent of polling transformed public opinion from a behavioral to an attitudinal phenomenon.
 Polls elicit, organize, and publicize opinion without requiring any action on the part of the opinion holder….
 From the perspective of political elite, the obvious virtue of polls is that they make it possible to recognize and deal with popular attitudes… before they materialize in some unpleasant, disruptive, or threatening form of political action….
 By converting opinion from a behavioral to an attitudinal phenomenon, polling is, in effect, also transforming public opinion into a less immediately threatening and dangerous phenomenon."